Ionideios Model High School of Piraeus: History

 Ionideios was established in 1847.
 However, its history began in 1844, when Petros Omiridis Skylitsis, the Mayor of Piraeus at the time, addressed Konstantinos Ionidis by letter and asked for help in setting up schools in Piraeus.
-In his reply to the mayor, Constantinos Ionides stated that he would provide 30,000 drachmas, an amount of great importance at the time, provided that the Municipality of Piraeus would purchase the land pay for the future cost of the school in order to function.
-In 1845 the City Council accepted these terms together with some others that the donor had set.
+In his reply to the mayor, Constantinos Ionides stated that he would provide 30,000 drachmas, an amount of great importance at the time, provided that the Municipality of Piraeus would purchase the land and pay for the future cost of the school in order to function.
+In 1845, the City Council accepted these terms together with some others that the donor had set.

 Two years later, in 1847 and on the mayoralty of Dimitrios Theocharis, the construction of the school began and on 21 May of the same year while the donor provided 10,000 drachmas more for the needs of the school and the creation of a library.
 In 1862, the establishment of the Gymnasium was signed by the then Minister of Education.
-Until 1914 the school housed the only Gymnasium in Piraeus.
+Until 1914, the school housed the only Gymnasium in Piraeus.
 This year, with the foundation of the Second Gymnasium in the city of Piraeus, Ionides renamed the school to First Gymnasium.
 The Gymnasium operated in the original building of 1847 until 1932, when it was demolished, in order to erect in its place the building in which it is housed today.
-In 1963, the Minister of Education, Grigorios Kasimatis renames the school to Ionideios Model School of Piraeus.
-Since 1986 the official name is set to be "Model Gymnasium and Lyceum of Ionideios" and it is usually referred to as "Ionideios High School of Piraeus".
+In 1963, Minister of Education Grigorios Kasimatis renamed the school to Ionideios Model School of Piraeus.
+Since 1986, the official name has been set to be "Model Gymnasium and Lyceum of Ionideios" and it is usually referred to as "Ionideios Model School of Piraeus".

 Enrollment

 Every year the Greek Μinistry of Εducation organises exams for the 17 model schools of Greece, one of which is Ionideios.
 Students apply for a place in one of these 17 schools and the highest scoring ones are accepted.
 Ionideios accepts 108 students each year.
-In 2020, 325 students applied.
-In case a student leaves the school for any reason before their graduation a special exam is organised in order to fill their position.
+In 2020, 595 students applied.
+In case a student leaves the school for any reason before their graduation, a special exam is organised in order to fill their position.